-Facilities emitting 25,000 metric tons of CO2e annually are required by the EPA to report annual GHG emissions per EPA mandate 40 CFR Part 98, and Subpart W pertains to all aspects of the natural gas industry, including offshore production, onshore production, onshore gas processing, transmission, underground storage, liquefied natural gas (LNG) storage, LNG import and export, and natural gas distribution.
+Facilities emitting 25,000 metric tons of CO2e annually are required by the EPA to report annual GHG emissions per EPA mandate 40 CFR Part 98.
+Subpart W pertains to all aspects of the natural gas industry, including offshore production, onshore production, onshore gas processing, transmission, underground storage, liquefied natural gas (LNG) storage, LNG import and export, and natural gas distribution.

-To read the Sage Metering white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters” visit Sage GHG Emissions White Paper.
+To read the Sage Metering white paper “Greenhouse Gas Emissions Monitoring Using Thermal Mass Flow Meters,” visit Sage GHG Emissions White Paper.

 For more information on PART 98— Subpart W—Petroleum and Natural Gas Systems

 - Greenhouse gas emissions reporting regulations – Part I

 - Mass flow measurement technologies for GHG emissions – Part II